Bears hit record Blast total in win over Notts

 Birmingham Bears posted a new T20 Blast record total of 261-2 on their way to a 55-run win over Notts Outlaws.

-Sam Hain hit an unbeaten 112 and Adam Hose 88 not out as the Bears' total eclipsed the 260-4 scored by Yorkshire against Northants in 2017.
+Sam Hain hit an unbeaten 112 and Adam Hose 88 not out as the Bears' total eclipsed the 260-4 scored by Yorkshire against Northamptonshire in 2017.

-Elsewhere, Northants drew level on points at the top of North Group with victory over leaders Lancashire.
+Elsewhere, Northants drew level on points at the top of the North Group with victory over leaders Lancashire.

-And in South Group, leaders Surrey maintained their unbeaten start with a seven-wicket win over Middlesex.
+And in the South Group, leaders Surrey maintained their unbeaten start with a seven-wicket win over Middlesex.

-Surrey have now won seven of their eight matches in the competition so far this summer, with one no result.
+Surrey have now won seven of their eight matches in the competition this summer, with one no-result.

 North Group

-The story of the evening came at Trent Bridge, with the famous old ground treated to another feast of entertainment just three days after England's thrilling final-day run chase to beat New Zealand in the second Test.
+The story of the evening came at Trent Bridge, with the famous old ground treated to another feast of entertainment only three days after England's thrilling final-day run chase to beat New Zealand in the second Test.

 Rob Yates helped the Bears, who climb to third in the group, to a fast start with 53 off 29 balls before Hain and Hose took centre stage, sharing an unbroken stand of 173 off just 70 balls and hitting 15 sixes between them.

-Hain brought up the first T20 century of his career off 47 balls, while Hose, who hit 10 maximums, faced only 35 deliveries.
+Hain brought up the first Twenty20 century of his career off 47 balls, while Hose, who hit 10 maximums, faced only 35 deliveries.

 The Bears' total was comfortably their biggest in T20 cricket, beating 242-2 against Derbyshire in 2015 when current England Test coach Brendon McCullum blasted 158 not out.

-Notts lost Alex Hales early on in their reply but 86 from Joe Clarke kept them in with a chance of pulling off a world record chase as the Outlaws kept up with the run rate.
+In reply, Notts lost Alex Hales early on, but 86 from Joe Clarke kept them in with a chance of pulling off a world record chase as the Outlaws kept up with the run rate.

 Their pace slowed after he was dismissed by Carlos Brathwaite and the game turned decisively in the Bears' favour when Danny Briggs removed Tom Moores and Steven Mullaney with successive balls as Notts slipped from 170-3 to 206 all out.

-Leaders Lancashire Lightning were beaten for only the second time in this season's competition as Northants cantered to a seven-wicket win over the Red Rose.
+Leaders Lancashire Lightning were beaten for only the second time in this season's competition as Northants Steelbacks cantered to a seven-wicket win over the Red Rose county.

 Lancashire struggled to get going in their innings, with only Tim David's four sixes off successive balls adding real momentum in their 153-7.